 “it can be reasonably inferred that a criminal offence has been committed by a police officer.”

 That differs from the test for allegations against members of the public, where there must also be a sufficiency of evidence.
 Last week, we heard from the Scottish Police Federation that investigations about police officers start high up, rather than at the lowest level.
-Could you explain what “reasonably inferred” means?
+Will you explain what “reasonably inferred” means?

 I will ask Sharon Clelland to pick up the point about the gateway, if you do not mind.